trungnt1811/genomic-system/backend/README.md

 ## Flow Overview

-1. User Registration: A new user is registered, generating an Ethereum key pair.
+1. User Registration: A new user is registered.
 2. User Authentication: The user is authenticated using their Ethereum address.
 3. Gene Data Encryption: The user's public key encrypts gene data using the Trusted Execution Environment (TEE) service.
 4. Gene Data Signing: The user's private key signs the encrypted gene data using the Trusted Execution Environment (TEE) service.